sgutierrez8c54/codeserv/The-FTC-Control-System.md

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/REVExpansionHubLayout.jpg" width="600"><p>

+### What's an Op Mode?

+During a typical FIRST Tech Challenge match, a team’s robot has to perform a variety of tasks in an effort to score points.
+For example, a team might want their robot to follow a white line on the competition floor and then score a game element (such as a ball) into a goal autonomously during a match.
+Teams write “op modes” (which stand for “operational modes”) to specify the behavior for their robot.

+_Op modes_ are computer programs that are used to customize the behavior of a competition robot.
+The Robot Controller can _execute_ a selected op mode to perform certain tasks during a match.

+Teams who are participating in the _FIRST_ Tech Challenge have a variety of programming tools that they can use to create their own op modes.
+Teams can use a visual ("drag and drop") programming tool called the _FTC Blocks Programming Tool_ to create their op modes.
+Teams can also use a text-based Java tool known as the _FTC OnBot Java Programming Tool_ or Google's _Android Studio_ integrated development environment (also known as an "IDE") to create their op modes.

 ### REV Robotics Control Hub
 For the 2019-2020 season, teams in select regions will have the option of using the [REV Robotics Control Hub](http://www.revrobotics.com/rev-31-1152/).
 The Control Hub is an integrated version of the Robot Controller.
 It combines an Android device built into the same case as a REV Robotics Expansion Hub.